Isaac Kappy

-Isaac Kappy (February 17, 1977 – May 13, 2019) was an American actor, musician, and conspiracy theorist.
+Isaac Kappy (February 17, 1977 – May 13, 2019) was an American actor.
 He had roles in the films Thor (2011) and Terminator Salvation (2009) and in the AMC television series Breaking Bad.
-He was a member of the band Monster Paws.

 Career

 Kappy made his feature film debut as a hustler in the movie Beerfest (2006).
 He would go on to act in the movies Not Forgotten, Fanboys, Terminator Salvation, Saint John of Las Vegas (all 2009), Klown Kamp Massacre (2010), Lemonade Mouth, Thor, and 10 Years (all 2011), and the television series Breaking Bad, The Night Shift, and Rachel Dratch's Late Night Snack.

 As a musician, Kappy played in the band Charles McMansion with Tom Sandoval.
 The group released one recording, the song "T.I.P." (an acronym for Touch In Public), and appeared on the reality show Vanderpump Rules.

+Personal life

-Kappy appeared as a guest on Alex Jones' radio show InfoWars in August 2018, on which he accused multiple movie stars of pedophilia as part of the QAnon conspiracy theory, which involves a cabal of Satan-worshipping child molesters who run a global child sex-trafficking ring.
+Kappy appeared as a guest on Alex Jones' radio show InfoWars in August 2018, on which he accused multiple movie stars, such as Tom Hanks and Seth Green, of pedophilia as part of the QAnon conspiracy theory, which involves a cabal of child molesters who run a global child sex-trafficking ring.
 During the broadcast, Jones asked Kappy to be more circumspect and avoid "getting into names", while Kappy briefly insisted Jones was "gaslighting" him by querying his claims.
-In early January 2021, American lawyer and conspiracy theorist Lin Wood alluded to QAnon when he tweeted without evidence that Kappy had been involved in a wide-ranging attempt to reveal a massive child sexual abuse ring involving Chief Justice of the US Supreme Court John Roberts.
+The Daily Beast mentioned that around this time, Kappy has become a "hero" of the QAnon movement in its news section.

+In the years following his death, a conspiracy theory arose that he did not die by suicide, but was rather the victim of foul play, due to his political views, spread by conspiracy theorists such as Lin Wood.